 Previously, Dr. Guccione was Deputy Director, Health Services Research and Development Service, Office of Research and Development, Department of Veterans Affairs, Washington, DC.
 Dr. Guccione also spent 10 years as Senior Vice President, Division of Practice and Research, American Physical Therapy Association (APTA).
 Before moving to the Washington DC area, he was Director of Physical Therapy Services at Massachusetts General Hospital, and also worked for 11 years with the Boston University Multipurpose Arthritis Center as part of the Health Services Research Unit.

-Dr. Guccione's research interests are in geriatrics, health status measurement, and functional outcomes after rehabilitation.
-He has received grant funding from the Arthritis Foundation and was the recipient of a Special Emphasis Research Career Award from the National Institute on Aging.
-His clinical practice has centered mainly on geriatrics and musculoskeletal impairment in older adults.
+Dr. Guccione's research interests are in functional outcomes after rehabilitation, most recently focused on overground locomotion training after spinal cord injury.
+He has received grant funding from the Arthritis Foundation and the Foundation for Physical Therapy, and was the recipient of a Special Emphasis Research Career Award from the National Institute on Aging.
+His clinical practice has centered mainly on older adults.

-In addition to authoring or co-authoring over 25 manuscripts in peer-reviewed journals and over 45 book chapters and articles, Dr. Guccione is the editor of a textbook in geriatric physical therapy, now in its third edition, and is currently an editorial board member of the Italian Journal of Physiotherapy.
+In addition to authoring or co-authoring over 45 manuscripts in peer-reviewed journals and over 40 book chapters and articles, Dr. Guccione is the editor of a textbook in geriatric physical therapy, now in its third edition and translated into three languages, and is currently an editorial board member of the Archives of Physiotherapy.
 He has also contributed to the editorial boards of Arthritis Care and Research, Topics in Geriatric Rehabilitation, and Work.

 - DPT, MGH Institute of Health Professions, 2003

 - MSPT, Physical Therapy, Sargent College of Allied Health Professions, 1978

 - AB cum laude, English, Boston College, 1972